 If you have a chronic condition like diabetes, hypertension, or heart disease, please let Dr Licata know when you come in so that she can provide the best possible care to you.

 Don’t suffer in pain, and don’t wait to get emergency dental treatment with Licata Dental.
-Call us for an emergency appointment at 636-532-2201, book online, or walk in during our business hours.
+Call us for an emergency dental appointment at 636-532-2201, book online, or walk in during our business hours.

 111 Hilltown Village Center, Suite 200, Chesterfield, MO 63017